yiisoft/db/docs/en/query/where.md

   For example, `['and', 'type=1', ['or', 'id=1', 'id=2']]` will generate `type=1 AND (id=1 OR id=2)`.
   The method won't do any quoting or escaping.
 - `or`: Similar to the `and` operator except that the operands are concatenated using `OR`.
-- `not`: Requires only operand 1, which will be wrapped in `NOT()`.
+- `not`: Requires only 1 operand, which will be wrapped in `NOT()`.
   For example, `['not', 'id=1']` will generate `NOT (id=1)`.
-  Operand 1 may also be an array to describe many expressions.
+  Operand may also be an array to describe many expressions.
   For example `['not', ['status' => 'draft', 'name' => 'example']]` will generate `NOT ((status='draft') AND (name='example'))`.
 - `between`: Operand 1 should be the column name, and operand 2 and 3 should be the starting and ending values of